andrewfritz86/grudges-react-state/README.md

 - useCallback hook lets React "save" functional component properties so that they aren't recreated on each render (function call) - this lets memoized components avoid a re-render.

+- Interesting performance tradeoff by bringing in context - memoization/useCallback fails

+- Testing components becomes a pain in the ass with Context

 # Grudges (Frontend Masters: React State)

 We're starting out with a basic version of an application that uses hooks to manage state.